mdashx/pangea-poker-frontend/notes.md

 # Sat Jan 17 16:57:04 CST 2015

 Ugh, sometimes I have options called 'options' and sometimes called 'settings'.
 When I get around to refactoring, I need to get the naming consistent.

+# Mon Jan 19 15:37:32 CST 2015

+Okay, everything is pretty much done.
+All that's left is the 4 color deck and the 2/6 seat layouts.

+Before I get to that, I'm gonna script a couple hands of poker to demonstrate the API.
+I'll just create another websocket module for server.py to use.
+Instead of it handling different types of input, I'll have it just wait for a "next" command and keep sending pre-arranged game info through the API.

+The first example will not have an active player, it will just be observing the table.

+- seat players
+- deal hole cards
+- bet (some players fold, chips to pot)
+- deal flop
+- bet (some players fold, chips to pot)
+- deal turn
+- bet (some players fold, chips to pot)
+- deal river
+- showdown (some player muck)